shaunreichman/investment_tracker/docs/investment_companies_refactor_spec.md

 ✅ **Enterprise Standards** for maintainability and testability
 ✅ **Scalability Foundation** for future growth and features
 ✅ **Domain-Driven Design** with clear boundaries and responsibilities

-**Current Progress**: We are ready to begin Phase 1 with a clear architectural vision, proven patterns from the fund refactor, and enterprise-grade domain coordination.